ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 By default, it serves on the port 8666.

+More information of STH-Comet can be found [here](https://fiware-sth-comet.readthedocs.io/en/latest/).

 [Top](#technical-documentation)

 #### MongoDB

-The database which stores both real-time data (from the Context Broker) and historical data (from Cygnus).
+MongoDB is the database which stores both real-time data (from the Context Broker) and historical data (from Cygnus).

 It also provides the information to the rest of the tools, when they need to read the data.

 By default, it serves on the port 27017.

+More information of MongoDB can be found [here](https://www.mongodb.com/).

 [Top](#technical-documentation)

 #### Enabler Back-end

-The Back-end of the enabler is a NodeJS module and acts as the server of the Front-end of the enabler.
+The Back-end of the enabler is a NodeJS module that acts as the server of the Front-end of the enabler.

-It is in charge of send all the requests to the Context Broker and STH-Comet, managing all the data of the enabler.
+It is responsible of sending all the requests to the Context Broker and STH-Comet, managing all the data of the enabler.

 It also stores the configuration of the Configuration page in an internal JSON file called configuration.